Adopt-a-Drain Program

 Adopting a drain is a simple and impactful way to support clean water in our community.

 In Kalamazoo, drains flow directly into local rivers, lakes, and streams - without any treatment.
+Protecting Our Waterways, Empowering Our Community 1 DROP at a TIME!

 By keeping your adopted storm drain clear of leaves, litter, and debris, you help prevent pollution, reduce localized flooding, and protect the health of our watershed.
 It's an easy, flexible volunteer opportunity you can do on your own schedule - right in your own neighborhood!